zzzNathan/Chess-Engine/README.md

 This repository is a simple chess engine written in python, for the UK's 2025 Computer Science NEA component exam *(OCR)*.

 ### :clipboard: Dependencies:
+- All dependencies can be installed with `pip install -r requirements.txt`
 - Must have python installed (https://www.python.org/downloads/)
 - Must have the python chess library installed to run the tests cases: `pip install chess` *(Ignore if you do not wish to run the test cases)*
 - Must have numpy installed `pip install numpy`